SKorea’s Lotte family owners go on trial for graft

 The five were formally indicted by prosecutors in October.

-Their alleged offences are not directly connected to the scandal that brought down Park.
+Their alleged offenses are not directly connected to the scandal that brought down Park.

 The Seoul-based group, founded in Tokyo in 1948, has a vast network of businesses in South Korea and Japan with combined assets valued at more than $90 billion.